augusto-herrmann/transparencia-dados-abertos-brasil/README.md

 Besides, each state and municipality has executive and legislative branches, which effectively doubles the work required.

-### Steps of data discovery
+### Data discovery

-We take many steps to find the actual transparency and open data portals.
+In order to find the actual transparency and open data portals, some steps are required.
 First, we need to find out the institutional websites of city councils and city halls in Brazil.

-#### Finding the websites of city councils and city halls
+#### Websites of city councils and city halls

 One would expect for a database containing the official websites of all city councils and all city halls in Brazil to already exist.
 But alas, it does not.
 So we try to obtain possible links from several sources.

 These data sources are in the [sources](sources) directory.
-Check each individual data source directory for more information.
+Check each individual data source folder for more information.
 Some examples of sources that are already implemented are:

 * [tables 31 and 32](sources/research/klein-2017) from the PhD thesis of